stefanomattoccia/stefanomattoccia.github.io/_pages/about.md

   - /about.html
 ---

-Associate professor at the Department of Computer Science and Engineering, University of Bologna.
+I'm Associate Professor of Computer Science at the Department of Computer Science and Engineering of the University of Bologna and
-The research concerns computer vision, primarily focusing on scene perception with cameras and depth sensors.
+my research concerns computer vision, primarily focusing on scene perception with cameras and depth sensors.
-A summary of the academic activity is this [CV](/files/CV_ENG.pdf).
+A summary of my academic activity in this [CV](/files/CV_ENG.pdf).